 Elementary: 1) Teacher candidates select a major in Mathematics, Integrated Science, Social Studies or English Language Arts.
-The candidates must also complete a prescribed Planned Program minor consisting of three content areas, as well as course work in Health/Physical Education, World Languages and the Arts; or 2) Teacher education candidates who select a Comprehensive major must also declare a Special Education major (Emotional Impairments and/or Learning Disabilities), a Spanish K-12 major or an Early Childhood minor.
-Complete EDUC 220, 221, 225, 226, 270, 280, 281, 282, 283, 310, 311, 312, 455, 470, 500
+The candidates must also complete a prescribed Planned Program minor consisting of three content areas, as well as course work in Health/Physical Education, World Languages and the Arts; or 2) Teacher Education Candidates who select a Comprehensive major must also declare a Special Education major (Emotional Impairments and/or Learning Disabilities), a Spanish K-12 major or an Early Childhood minor.
+An endorsement in ESL can be added to either option.
+Complete EDUC 220, 221, 225, 226, 270, 280, 281, 282, 283, 310, 311, 312, 455, 470, 500.